hookdeck/index-all-the-things/tutorial/README.md

         update={
             "$set": {
                 "status": "PROCESSING",
-                "replicate_process_id": prediction.id,
-                "replicate_request": {
-                    "model": prediction.model,
-                    "version": prediction.version,
-                    "status": prediction.status,
-                    "input": prediction.input,
-                    "logs": prediction.logs,
-                    "created_at": prediction.created_at,
-                    "urls": prediction.urls,
-                },
+                "processor_response": response,
             }
         },
     )
 ```

-The `replicate_process_id` value is stored and is later used as a lookup when the predication completes.
-This is why we created the index for it earlier.
+The `processor_response` value is stored for debug purposes as it contains a Hookdeck request ID that can be useful.

 Flash a success message to the user and redirect them to the index page: